Javonte Williams Player Prop Bets for NFL Week 17 | Denver vs. Los Angeles 1/2/2022

 Matchup vs. Los Angeles

-- Against the Chargers, Williams' 54 rushing yards in his only career matchup are 1.5 fewer than his over/under in Sunday's game.
+- Williams finished with 54 rushing yards in his one career matchup against the Chargers, 1.5 fewer yards than his over/under in Sunday's game.

 - Williams ran for a touchdown in that matchup against the Chargers.